BlockWit/pride-contracts/README.md

 ### Contracts
 1. _PrideToken_- Token contract
-2. _CrowdSale_ - Sale contract
+2. _VestingWallet_ - Wallet contract
-3. _VestingWallet_ - Wallet contract
+3. _TokenDepositor_ - Helper contract for batch token distribution
+4. _Configurator_ - Smart contract for initial configuration

 ### How to work with this project
 #### To start working with the contracts, please, follow theese steps for each contract: